-- 1. Academic weekly theory exams: Student must receive a grade of 75% or higher on each assigned weekly theory exam. - 2.
-Midterm written and practical: Students must receive a grade of 75% or higher on all final exams. - 3.
+- Academic weekly theory exams: Student must receive a grade of 75% or higher on each assigned weekly theory exam.
+The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
+Midterm written and practical: Students must receive a grade of 75% or higher on all final exams.
+The midterm written and practical exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 3.
 Final written and practical: The written exam covers an overview of all theory instruction, state law, and other items covered on the state esthetics exam.
-Students must receive a grade of 75% or higher on all final exams. - 4.
+Students must receive a grade of 75% or higher on all final exams.
+The final written and practical exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 4.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
-All assigned practical skill assessments must be completed in order to complete the program.
+All assigned practical skill assessments must be completed in order to complete the program. - 5.
+Distance Education Assessments: Students must complete a distance education written assessment and practical skill assessment.
+These are based on performance and must be completed on-campus each month.
+The distance education assessment will focus on the distance education subjects covered during that time period.
+Students must receive a grade of 75% or higher on each distance education written assessment and each practical assessment.
+Only students enrolled in the distance education program are required to complete these assessments.